The Best Early Amazon Prime Day 2020 Deals to Shop Now

 The sale extravaganza kicks off the year's biggest shopping season with Black Friday, Cyber Monday and the subsequent winter holidays.
 Other retailers are already gearing up to compete.
 Notably, Walmart just launched its Amazon competitor, Walmart Plus, on Sept.
 15.

-Check back for the latest news as ET Style learns more info, and read through on everything we know about this year's Prime Day so far ahead.
+Check back for the latest news as ET Style lines up the best deals and deep discounts.

 When is Prime Day?